multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 import path from 'path';
 ## Signing objects

-Signing is done using an account’s secret key.
+Signing is done using an account's secret key.
 To simplify this process, we provide wrappers like [Account](#creating-accounts), which streamline signing operations.
 First, we'll explore how to sign using an Account, followed by signing directly with a secret key.

 ## Signing a Transaction using an Account